Do-It-Yourself Appliance Repair Help

 The return air port in a Maytag side by side refrigerator located behind the crisper drawers in the beer compartment.
 Condensation can freeze in a sheet over this port blocking the return air flow, creating warm beer.

-3 Responses to “Field Notes: Maytag Side-by-Side Refrigerator Warming Up”
+3 thoughts on “Field Notes: Maytag Side-by-Side Refrigerator Warming Up

 I have a Maytag (inside the door it says its model no. RSD2400E, but the Maytag site says that’s an invalid number), and it has the exact symptoms you describe.
 Trouble is, the area behind the crisper drawer doesn’t look like your photo.
 Can you tell me where the heck the return air vent is and how I can recognize it?